 “Diverse public participation is a critical component of creating a more resilient city,” said Leah Bamberger, Director of Sustainability.
 “Often times our most vulnerable populations–the sick, the elderly, and the poor–face the greatest challenges posed by a changing climate and environmental degradation.”

 In addition to the community workshop and final presentation, there will be stakeholder sessions focused on infrastructure, buildings and development, and community resilience on Monday, February 1st at 2 PM at City Hall.
-Click here for more information and to register.

 There are also numerous opportunities for students, professionals, and community members to volunteer.
-Please click here to explore these opportunities and to sign up.

 The visiting team of experts will include the following individuals: